List of medical schools in the United Kingdom

-There are thirty-four medical schools in the United Kingdom that are recognised by the General Medical Council and where students can study for a medical degree.
-There are twenty-five such schools in England, five in Scotland, two in Wales and two in Northern Ireland.
+There are forty-six medical schools in the United Kingdom where students can study for a medical degree.
+There are thirty-six medical schools in England, five in Scotland, three in Wales and two in Northern Ireland.

 All but Warwick Medical School, Swansea Medical School and Ulster University offer undergraduate courses in medicine.
-The Bute Medical School (University of St Andrews) and Durham Medical School offer undergraduate pre-clinical courses only, with students proceeding to another medical school for clinical studies.
-Although Oxford University and Cambridge University offer both pre-clinical and clinical courses in medicine, students who study pre-clinical medicine at one of these universities may move to another university for clinical studies.
+The Bute Medical School (University of St Andrews) only offers an undergraduate pre-clinical course, with students proceeding to another medical school for clinical studies.
+Cambridge University offers both pre-clinical and clinical courses in medicine, students who study pre-clinical medicine at this university may move to another university for clinical studies.
 At other universities students stay at the same university for both pre-clinical and clinical work.